 My tertiary studies have been conducted entirely at the University of Auckland, New Zealand.

 I began with a Bachelor of Science in Biological Sciences with a specialisation in Environmental Science.
-I focused primarily on ecological and evolutionary courses and developed an appretiation and interest for the big questions in science relating to evolutionary processes.
+I focused primarily on ecological and evolutionary courses and developed an appreciation and interest for the big questions in biology relating to evolutionary processes.

 I followed on from my undergraduate studies with a Postgraduate Diploma of Science in Wine Science because I was interested in the production of wine and wished to join the wine industry.